stevecrow74/ats-mini/README.md

 In my release I have edited the bands to include all frequencies from 150Hz to 30Mhz.

+I'm also going to slowly add station names to broadcast bands, that will appear where the RDS station name appears for non-VHF FM stations.

 below is the bands and frequencies they cover.

 <code>